Brandon Browner: Legal issues

-In May 2017, Browner was arrested by Los Angeles police for possession of cocaine and being under the influence.
+On May 25, 2017, Browner was arrested by Los Angeles police for possession of cocaine and being under the influence.

+On September 11, 2017, La Verne police arrested Browner for felony suspicion of making criminal threats.

 On July 8, 2018, Browner was arrested by La Verne police for breaking and entering into the residence of a woman with whom he once had a relationship, and fleeing the scene after stealing a Rolex within the home.
 Two days later, he was officially charged with attempted murder and three other felonies.
-On December 4, 2018, Browner was sentenced to 8 years in prison after pleading no contest to an attempted murder charge.
-Browner is now serving his sentence at San Quentin State Prison.
+On December 4, 2018, Browner was sentenced to eight years in prison after pleading no contest to an attempted murder charge.
+He became eligible for parole in November 2023.